Local sensitivity-preserving random data down-sampling for experimental design: Application to Schr odinger potential reconstruction

-We then scale the parameters by multiplying $p_\ast$ with a scaling parameter $\alpha$.
-Varying the amplitude of $\alpha$, we observe very different pattern for $\tilde\mu$ as well, as shown in~\Cref{fig:piLandscapes:scales}.
-In this plot, we scale the ground truth distribution by constant ($\alpha=10$ or $0.1$) and we observe very different optimal distribution.
-Drawn from this numerical observation, we expect $\tilde\mu$ to be more centered in the middle when $p_\ast$ takes on small values, but develop interesting patterns when $p_\ast$ has a large scaling.
+{To investigate scaling effects,} we then scale the { ground-truth} parameters by multiplying $p_\ast$ with a scaling parameter $\alpha {\in \{0.1, 1,10\}}$.
+We observe very different pattern{s} for {the sampling distributions} $\tilde\pi$ when $\alpha$ is varied, as shown in~\Cref{fig:piLandscapes:scales}.
+The plots suggest that $\tilde\pi$ is centered in the middle when $p_\ast$ takes on small values, but develops interesting patterns when $p_\ast$ has a large scal{e}.

+{ \paragraph{Dependence on noise model $\Gamma$.} In this experiment, we fix the ground-truth parameter to be $p_\ast^C$ as in~\Cref{tab:groundtruthParams}, and prescribe different correlated noise models $\eta \sim \mathcal N(0,\Gamma)$.
+The three noise models are: \begin{enumerate}[label=(\alph*)] \item Globally uniform strong interaction: $\Gamma^{-1}_{i,j} = -\delta_{i\neq j} + (N+1) \delta_{i=j}$ \item Local medium interaction: only the four neighboring measurement locations interact with the current location and determine it partially: \item Midrange spatial interactions: interaction is stronger for closer neighbors and close to the boundary of the domain